djeada/Parallel-And-Concurrent-Programming/notes/03_multiprocessing.md

 #### Examples in Python

-The <code>os</code> module supports the usage of pure <code>fork()</code>, which works in the same way that we discussed while discussing C++ examples.
-However, there are superior higher level abstraction alternatives. <code>subprocess</code> and <code>multiprocessing</code> are two modules that may be used to create new processes from a Python script.

-Subprocess creates new processes, but you have no way of communicating with them except from stdin/stdout and any additional APIs the other program may use.
-Its primary use is to start processes that are fully independent of your own program.

-Multiprocessing creates new processes as well, but these processes are meant to run some subtask of your program and easily communicate with one another.
-The multiprocessing module includes primitives for sharing values between processes.

-Furthermore, multiprocessing has an API similar to that of the threading module.
-Use the <code>Process</code> class to start a new process.
-The first argument should be the callback function.
-Then, to begin the process execution, use the <code>start()</code> method.
-Similarly to threads, if you want the rest of your program to wait for the process to complete, use <code>join()</code>.
+In Python, you can use the `os`, `subprocess`, and `multiprocessing` modules to create and manage processes.

+The `os` module provides the `fork()` function, while the `subprocess` module is used for creating independent processes.
+The `multiprocessing` module offers a higher level of abstraction and is used for running subtasks of your program and allowing them to communicate easily.

+To start a new process in the `multiprocessing` module, use the `Process` class with the callback function as the first argument.
+Use the `start()` method to begin process execution, and the `join()` method to wait for process completion.

-Pool is another useful multiprocessing construction.
-It allows users to run one function in parallel with different sets of inputs.
+The `Pool` class in the `multiprocessing` module allows running a function in parallel with different sets of inputs.

 * <a href="https://github.com/djeada/Parallel-and-Concurrent-Programming/blob/master/src/python/multiprocessing/spawn_single_process.py">spawn single process</a>
 * <a href="https://github.com/djeada/Parallel-and-Concurrent-Programming/blob/master/src/python/multiprocessing/process_pool.py">process pool</a>